isabella232/cf-networking-notes/internal-routes.md

 ## User stories for Internal Routes
 > *As an operator, I can define a property in the release manifest to be the top level domain of internal hostnames, with a pre-specified value of “cloudfoundry.”*

-> *As an developer, I can run “cf create-internal-route cf create-route my-space example.com*
+> As an developer, I can run `cf map-internal-route my-frontend-app frontend.cloudfoundry`

-> *As developer I can run “cf create-create-internal-route inventory inventory”*

-> *As an operator I can define the internal domain, to replace .cloudfoundry*
+> As an operator I can define the internal domain to replace `.cloudfoundry`

 ## Comparison
 As you see, there are certainly fewer user stories in the Predefined Names track but also a few problems that arise: